username-gigo-is-not-available/undergraduate-study-programs-preprocessor/README.md

 - Clean the `course_code` column by removing any leading or trailing whitespaces, as well as occurrences of multiple whitespaces
-- Clean the `course_name_en` and `course_name_mk` columns by removing any leading or trailing whitespaces, as well as occurrences of multiple whitespaces, and converting the text to sentence case
+- Clean the `course_name_en` and `course_name_mk` columns by removing any leading or trailing whitespaces, as well as occurrences of multiple whitespaces, and converting the text to sentence case while preserving acronyms

 ##### Generation stage

 - Generate the `course_id` column by hashing `course_name_mk`

-#### Storing Stage
+##### Storing Stage

 - Store the cleaned data in CSV files with the following columns:
   `course_id`, `course_code`, `course_name_mk`, `course_name_en`, `course_url`